nuts-foundation/nuts-node/docs/pages/deployment/oauth.rst

 - OpenID4VP for providing the VP token to the authorization server.

 Both JAR and PKCE are mandatory.
 DPoP is optional, usage is determined by the client.
-The Nuts node will do this automatically as both client and authorization server.
+The Nuts node will do this automatically as client and authorization server.

 VP Token Grant Type
 *******************